iobis/obis-products-catalog/docs/user-guide.md

 - Software tools and applications
 - Educational materials

-However, these products were scattered across institutional repositories, personal websites, and various data platforms, making it difficult for the community to discover and access them.
+However, these products were scattered across repositories and platforms, making it difficult for the community to discover and access them.
+This challenge was flagged by the OBIS Products Coordination Group as important for mitigation.

 ### The Solution